aamirwkhan06/GeneSuperHap/README.md

 GeneSuperHap is an independent R-based pipeline for haplotype analysis specifically designed for plant breeding programs.
 Unlike existing tools that focus primarily on descriptive analysis, GeneSuperHap integrates **machine learning** and **multi-trait optimization** to provide actionable breeding recommendations.

 ### Key Differentiator
-**SuperHap not only identifies haplotypes - it predicts which ones will perform best and tells you which to use in your breeding program.**
+**GeneSuperHap not only identifies haplotypes - it predicts which ones will perform best and tells you which to use in your breeding program.**

 ---

-## Why SuperHap?
+## Why GeneSuperHap?

-- ✅ SuperHap: Predictive ML-based ranking + breeding decisions
+- ✅ GeneSuperHap: Predictive ML-based ranking + breeding decisions
-- ✅ SuperHap: Multi-trait selection indices
+- ✅ GeneSuperHap: Multi-trait selection indices

 ---